This post may contain affiliate links. Please read our disclosure policy.

 If you do not have an Instant Pot add it to you list for Santa!
 If he needs some help ordering for I have a added a link HERE ;).
 You can always put these in the Crock Pot on low for 8 hours or high for 4 and get great results too!

 I love to alternate serving this with rice, mashed potatoes or possibly egg noodles to change it up a bit.
-So pick what your family loves and everyone stays happy!
+So pick what your family loves, and everyone stays happy!

-Step 2.
 Set the IP to saute feature and let it get hot.
 Add oil.
 Place in the sirloin beef tips and saute until browned.
 This can be done in two batches to not overcrowd the pot.
 Remove to plate.

 a closeup of chopped beef tips sautéing in the instant pot for this pressure cooker beef tips recipe